JohnAD/mongopool/docs/mongopool-ref.rst

     url
       url of the MongoDB server to connect to minConnections
-      determines the number database connections to start with maxConnections
+      determines the number of database connections to start with maxConnections
       determines the maximum allowed *active* connections